Pham-Hoang-Thach/mcq-balance-engine/README.md

 # MCQ Balance Engine

-The **MCQ Balance Engine** is an Emacs-based tool designed to shuffle multiple-choice question (MCQ) headings in Org-mode files, ensuring unique combinations of questions based on specified tags.
-It also extracts correct answers from Org-mode files and saves them as a CSV file for easy access and analysis.
+The **MCQ Balance Engine** is an Emacs Lisp tool designed to facilitate the creation of randomized, balanced, and non-repeating sets of multiple-choice questions (MCQs) within Org-mode files.
+It supports tag-based filtering, persistent uniqueness across sessions, and seamless export of questions and answers for exams, quizzes, or productivity templates.

 # Demo (Updated versions could be different)